umdevelopera/um-optimize/README.md

 #### SQL queries

 Ultimate Member uses the standard WP_Query and WP_User_Query classes to build database queries.
-Queries built this way are reliable and stable, but not optimized.
+Queries created this way are reliable and stable, but are not optimized for speed.
-This slows down retrieving users in the user directory and posts in extensions that use custom post type, which slows down page rendering.
+This slows down retrieving users in the member directory and posts in extensions that use custom post type.
-It is recommended to enable SQL queries optimization to get posts and users faster.
+It is recommended to enable SQL queries optimization to get posts and members faster.

 - **Speed up member directories** - *(optional)* Optimize the SQL query that retrieves users for the member directory.
 - **Speed up Activity** - *(optional)* Optimize the SQL query that retrieves posts for the [Social Activity](https://ultimatemember.com/extensions/social-activity/) extension.